Make Money Side Hustles

 7. Become a mystery shopper

 Being a mystery shopper can be exciting for several reasons.
 Not only do you get to shop and get reimbursed for your purchase, but no one in the store knows you’re a mystery shopper.
-If you like the thrill of shopping undercover, a side gig as a mystery shopper might be for you.
-Pay will vary depending on the company you work with, but according to ZipRecruiter average pay is about $20 an hour.
+If you like the thrill of shopping undercover, this might be the side gig for you.
+Pay will vary depending on the company you work with, but according to ZipRecruiter, average pay nationwide is about $18 an hour.

-Aside from making a purchase, you’ll often have to provide feedback on the cleanliness of the store, customer service, and anything else that might affect a regular customer.
+You may be asked to make certain purchases as well as provide feedback on the cleanliness of the store, customer service, and other issues affecting customer satisfaction.
 Do your due diligence to ensure you’re signing up for a legitimate company, as there are plenty of scams out there.

 8. Create a blog